Blog

 • Environmental parity.
 “Works on my machine” disappears when the machine is defined as an immutable image.

 • Rolling updates and rollbacks.
-Kubernetes deploys new versions behind readiness probes and auto-reverts on failure, letting teams ship multiple times per day with tiny blast radii.
+Kubernetes deploys new versions behind readiness probes and auto-reverts on failure, so teams ship multiple times per day safely.

 • Horizontal pod autoscaling.
 When traffic spikes at 3 a.m., the control plane—not humans—adds replicas, so on-call engineers write code instead of resizing.

 Speed is half technology, half coordination.
-High-velocity teams converge on integrated work surfaces:
+Fast teams use shared work surfaces:

 • Repo-centric discussions.
 Whether on GitHub or GitLab, code, comments, pipeline status, and ticket links live in one URL.